dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 5. Why did you select the Microsoft 365 subscription(s)?

-   Microsoft 365 Enterprise E5 will be required with Enterprise Mobility + Security E5 to support the full list of requirements outlined by the customer.
+   A Microsoft 365 Enterprise E5 will be required with Enterprise Mobility + Security E5 to support the full list of requirements outlined by the customer.
 Microsoft 365 licenses that support Windows Virtual Desktop include M365 E3, E5, A3, A5, F3, and Business Premium.
 However, the additional requirements for mobile device management, data classification and information protection, and conditional access policies require the E5 and EMS E5 licenses.
 Business Premium licensing is also only supported to up to 300 users.

 *Security*

 1. What is required to audit, log, and monitor controls for ISO 27001 and HIPAA?

-    Azure Policy initiatives for ISO 27001 and HIPAA should be enabled for the Resource Groups that are created to govern the Windows Virtual Desktop infrastructure.
+    Azure Policy initiatives for ISO 27001 and HIPAA should be enabled for the resource groups that are created to govern the Windows Virtual Desktop infrastructure.
 In addition, Azure Security Center should be upgraded to the Standard tier subscription to properly monitor and alert on control compliance to ISO 27001 and HIPAA standards.

     To address compliance with the California Personal Protection Act, the Azure Policy initiative for GDPR will be assigned and custom policies will be added as needed to comply with the CPPA.